Table of Contents

 What is a heart attack?

-A heart attack (also called myocardial infarction and acute coronary syndrome) is when part of the heart muscle is damaged or dies because it isn’t receiving enough oxygen.
-Normally, the blood in your coronary arteries carries oxygen to the heart muscle.
-Most heart attacks occur when a blockage slows down or stops the flow of blood through these arteries.
+A heart attack is when part of the heart muscle is cut off from oxygen.
+If the oxygen isn’t restored soon, a heart attack occurs.
+The blood in your coronary arteries carries oxygen to the heart muscle.
+Most heart attacks occur when a blockage slows or stops blood flow.
+Heart attack is sometimes called myocardial infarction or acute coronary syndrome.
+Heart attacks are often treatable when diagnosed quickly.
+However, they can be fatal.

 Women are less likely to survive heart attacks than men.
 No one knows why.
-It may be that women don’t seek or receive treatment as soon as men, or that they don’t recognize the symptoms of a heart attack, which can be different from the symptoms that men experience.
-It may be because women’s smaller hearts and blood vessels are more easily damaged.
+It may be that women don’t seek or receive treatment as soon as men.
+Their symptoms can be different from what men experience.
+Their symptoms may be subtler and more often overlooked.
+Or it may be because women’s smaller hearts and blood vessels are more easily damaged.
 Doctors are working on finding answers to these questions.
-Clearly, it makes sense to prevent heart problems before they start.
+It’s important to prevent heart problems before they start.

-- Chest discomfort, which may feel like pain, pressure, tightness, heaviness or burning (also called angina).
+- Chest discomfort (also called angina), which may feel like pain, pressure, tightness, heaviness, or burning like heartburn.

 - Shortness of breath that lasts more than a few seconds.